Skip to main content

 CauseHow to VerifySolution

-predicate_filter blocking finalizer eventsCheck if only predicates::generation is usedUse predicates::generation.combine(predicates::finalizers)
+predicate_filter blocking finalizer eventsCheck if only predicates::generation is usedUse predicates::generation.combine(predicates::finalizers) with Default::default() config

 Controller is downCheck Pod statusAutomatically handled after controller recovery